 Not every consumer will want to hand over all their personal information to you (especially if they’ve never done business with you before).
 Avoid potential hesitation at this point by offering a guest checkout option that requires very few details from the customer – namely, just their email address to confirm their order and their shipping address to deliver the product.

-60% of US retailers offer a guest checkout option that doesn’t require shoppers to fill out a profile and join the mailing list, while 14% of shoppers list “no guest checkout” as their number one reasoning for abandoned carts.
+60% of US retailers offer a guest checkout option that doesn’t require shoppers to fill out a profile and join the mailing list, while 14% of shoppers list “no guest checkout” as their number one reason for abandoned carts.
 Give people what they want and let them buy without signing up.

 Glossier’s guest checkout option takes front and center stage on the checkout page.